ThinkR-open/golem/README.md

 ### app\_prod

-There’s a series of tools to make your app behave differently whether it’s in dev or prod mode.
-Notably, the `app_prod()` and `app_dev()` function tests for `options( "golem.app.prod")` (or return TRUE if this option doesn’t exist).
+There's a series of tools to make your app behave differently whether it's in dev or prod mode.
+Notably, the `app_prod()` and `app_dev()` function tests for `options( "golem.app.prod")` (or return TRUE if this option doesn't exist).

 Setting this options at the beginning of your dev process allows to make your app behave in a specific way when you are in dev mode.
 For example, printing message to the console with `cat_dev()`.

 ``` r
 options( "golem.app.prod" = TRUE)